School fundraising in the UK

 Spark interest and excitement for fundraising among students by getting them to join forces with some friends, come up with a team name, settle on a school fundraising project and compete with other groups to raise the most money possible and win a prize.

-Pupils from the younger years will enjoy the chance to dress up and party with their friends, albeit with some parents or teachers lurking in the background.
+Pupils will enjoy the chance to dress up and party with their friends, albeit with some parents or teachers lurking in the background.
 School gyms are big enough to invite everybody – and maybe even a guest school or two.

 Fundraising ideas that also serve educational purposes are win-win for schools.
 Encourage pupils to keep reading by asking them to bring in books they’ve read or no longer want.
 If they bring in a small donation, they can choose a ‘new’ one from the table to take home.

 You can help your school out with funding through a GoFundMe page.
-That’s what parents at Woodrush school in Birmingham did when their boiler broke, leaving the school threatened with closure.
+That’s what parents at Woodrush High School in Birmingham did when their boiler broke, leaving the school threatened with closure.

 Setting up your GoFundMe page could not be quicker or easier, and there’s a treasure trove of expert fundraising tips on our blog to help you raise the most money possible for your school’s cause.